SonikPixelz901/Aerostrix-Browser/README.md

 **Aerostrix Browser** is simple browser made mostly in C++.
 You can use it, or get the code and modify it to whatever you like.
 This is more of a project for me to learn C++ rather than make the next-gen browser.
 For now.

-> ⚠️ This project is intended for use by purchase only.
-Unauthorized use in commercial environments without proper permissions may violate software and hardware terms of service.
+> ⚠️ This project is intended for me to learn C++.
+It is (for now) not serious and may come with serious flaws or security issues.

 ## Features